Single Black Sand Humbucker sized P90 NZ$189 for NZ customers, if you’re overseas it’s GST free NZ$164.35

 The pickups I finally settled on went into my Les Paul and off to a gig for the ultimate test, and that’s where they’re staying.

-The neck “Black Sand” is a great match for either my “Blue Sky” or “Cloud Nine” bridge humbuckers or as a set with its equivalent “Black Sand” bridge humbucker sized P90.
+The neck “Black Sand” is a great match for either my “Integrity” or “Cloud Nine” bridge humbuckers or as a set with its equivalent “Black Sand” bridge humbucker sized P90.

 I’m very happy with this pickup – hopefully you will be too.